AmineF-collab/Amine-retake-crypto-project/README.md

   <img width="150" height="72" alt="image" src="https://github.com/user-attachments/assets/af34da6c-9073-4317-8efc-b3423704b8d3" />

   In the server side :

+  Verify call the get command to get the object and then verify it localy that's why on the server side only the command get is called

   <img width="231" height="21" alt="image" src="https://github.com/user-attachments/assets/c10d18dc-91b4-46fd-8230-2463053b896d" />